-While you may know a little bit about these fascinating indigenous peple already, there is so much more to learn.
-These colorful Wayuu mochila bags have been hand crafted for centuries now, so how has their culture allowed them to do such an amazing thing for so long?
-We would love for you to learn more about the Wayuu culture finding many remarkable attributes dwelling inside their practices, their delicious food, and their ancestral knowledge of nature and spirituality that’s transmitted through the making of Mochila Bags.
+While you may know a little bit about the fascinating Wayuu people already, there is so much more to learn.
+They are the makers of the colorful Wayuu Mochila Bags.
+They have been weaving and crocheting for centuries now.
+So how has their culture allowed them to do such an amazing thing for so long?
+We would love for you to learn more about the Wayuu culture.
+Many remarkable attributes are dwelling inside their practices.
+For starters, their delicious food, their ancestral knowledge of nature and spirituality, and their incredible craftsmanship shown through the making of crochet items.

-Any place you go to will involve some sort of new food you have to try.
-Eating what others eat can really help one to understand how someone lives.
+Any place you go to will involve some new food you have to try.
+Eating what others eat, can help one to understand how someone else lives.
 You also might find something you like too!
-The Wayuu culture certainly has their own way of cooking.
-Seafood is commonly eaten by Wayuu people as they typically live very close to the water’s edge along the Caribbean Sea.
-Fishing is actively practiced by the men and many women are dedicated to crochet the striking Wayuu mochila bags along the shore.
-Along with seafood, goat commonly will be eaten and prepared in a dish known as “friche”.
-Their food will definitely light up your taste buds with spices and ancestral cooking methods that bring out a special taste in every dish.
+The Wayuu culture certainly has their particular way of cooking.
+These indigenous communities, as they typically live very close to the water’s edge along the Caribbean Sea, commonly eat seafood.
+The men actively practice fishing, and many women dedicate themselves to crochet the beautiful Wayuu mochila bags along the shore.
+Along with seafood, they enjoy the preparation of goat in a dish known as “friche.”
+Their food will light up your taste buds with spices and tribal cooking methods that bring out a particular flavor in every dish.

 Where do they live?

 So we know a little bit about what they eat, what about where the live?
 Wayuu people know nothing, but warm weather, as the region is mainly desert land that runs into the Caribbean Sea.
 Massive sand dunes collide with the ocean like that of the Dunes of Taroa.
 These great dunes located at the northernmost site of both Colombia and South America often described as a mirage due to its vast beauty, compliment the landscape of the arid sandy region.